 How are Universities Arranging Classrooms for Social Distancing?

-Eventually all colleges and universities will be able to make a full return to in-person learning.
-However, in person learning is not likely to look the same as it did prior to the Covid-19 pandemic for quite sometime.
+The past couple of years have been challenging for all of us.
+As we look ahead, we are hopeful colleges and universities can get back to the business of educating America’s brightest.
+Eventually, all colleges and universities will be able to make a full return to in-person learning.
+However, in-person learning is not likely to look the same as it did prior to the Covid-19 pandemic for quite sometime.
 There will be an initial transition period.
 In this period of transition, there will be a need to remain socially distant in university classrooms.
 There will also be a need to sanitize all furniture and shared spaces regularly to prevent transmission of Covid-19.
 What should desk arrangements look like when we take social distancing into account?

 Socially Distant University Classroom Arrangements